 On August 21, 2020, the Tribunal handed down a favourable Final Award to Mt.
 Labo in the international arbitration against Galeo in the Singapore International Arbitration Centre ("SIAC").
 Mt.
 Labo prevailed on all matters considered important including a determination that the Joint Venture Agreement ("JVA") with Galeo was validly terminated, the compromise agreement was validly rescinded, Galeo is not entitled to any shares in Mt.
 Labo, Galeo was not a co-permittee of the Mt.
 Labo Exploration Permit and Galeo is not the operator of the project.
 The Tribunal ordered Galeo to pay damages of approximately US\$18.6M (plus interest at 6% from various dates) and legal costs, including the Tribunal's fees of approximately S\$7.45M.
-Interest payable is currently in excess of US\$7.9M on top of the damages and costs awards, which have given rise to a contingent asset.
+Interest payable is currently in excess of US\$9 million on top of the damages and costs awards, which have given rise to a contingent asset.

 On November 22, 2021 RTG announced Galeo's application to set aside the Final Award had been dismissed.
-The enforcement proceedings in the Philippines can now proceed as the matter is finalised.
-During the year, Mt.
-Labo lodged, with the Philippine Courts, a Petition for Enforcement of the SIAC Final Award, which includes the damages award in the order of A\$47 million including interest.
+The enforcement proceedings in the Philippines are now on foot and yet to be finalised.

 One of the matters Galeo referred to the SIAC for determination was compliance with the Nationality Rules: it was litigated extensively at the SIAC, with the Final Award rejecting Galeo's complaints and holding that Mt.
 Labo and its directors had not breached Philippine Law, including RTG representatives.
 We understand Galeo has again sought to pursue this matter in the Philippines Courts, notwithstanding the SIAC Final Award finding against them.
 Counsel's advice is that there is no proper or lawful basis for the allegations.
+The Secretary of Justice has dismissed the allegations as lacking in probable cause which Galeo has appealed.

-The Company is not aware of any other contingent liabilities at December 31,2023.
+The Company is not aware of any other contingent liabilities at December 31, 2024.